zapstore/zapstore-cli/README.md

         executables: [phoenix-%v-macos-arm64/phoenixd, phoenix-%v-macos-arm64/phoenix-cli]
 ```

 Publishing is hard-coded to `relay.zap.store` for now.
 Your pubkey must be whitelisted by zap.store in order for your events to be accepted.
-Let us know.
+Get in touch!